Xinglab/SQUID/README.md

 Required Parameters
 ------------
 	-i/--input:
 		s1.bam/s1.sam[,s2.bam/s2.sam].
 Mapping results for all of samples in bam/sam format.
-Different samples are sepreated by commas
+Different samples are separated by commas
 	--GTF:
 		The gtf file
 	--RPKM: